EpiStruct/Black-2018/README.md

 Black, A. J. (2018) Importance sampling for partially observed temporal epidemic models.

-The first parts are coded in MATLAB and illustrate the basic importance sampling technique for a number of increasingly complex epidemic models.
-The second part is a particle marginal Metropolis Hastings algorithm for implementing Bayesian inference using the importance sampling.
-This is coded in C.
+The first parts are coded in MATLAB and illustrate the basic importance sampling technique for a number of increasingly complex epidemic models (SIR, SEIR, SEEIIRp and SEIAR).
+The second part is a particle marginal Metropolis Hastings algorithm for implementing Bayesian inference using the importance sampling (SEIAR_pmMH).
+This is coded in C and a different version based on an alive filter is provided for comparison.

-## TODO

-1. Upload ~~SEIR~~, ~~SEEIIRp~~, ~~SEIAR~~.
-2. Upload Particle filter code.